ianisvincent/gta-js/README.md

 ![](src/assets/img/8097.png)
 ### What's this?

-Copycat of GTA (more particularly GTA V) that runs on the browser.
+Aims to be a copycat of GTA (more particularly GTA V) that runs on the browser.

 ### Main components